Sometimes, sellers choose a private approach. This may happen because of privacy, tenants, timing, property type, or personal circumstances.

 |

 In many cases, public exposure is the right decision.
+In other cases, discretion may better protect the seller, the tenants, and the value of the property.

-What Should a Buyer or Investor Do
+What Should a Buyer or Investor Do?

 Be Clear About Your Criteria